 Alex Albone’s Pipers Crisp Potato Chips are as unique as their home country.
 The chips gained somehwat of a cult following when they began as staples in pubs around England.
 Who doesn't like chips n' ale, right?

 Lye Cross Cheddar & Onion.
-John Alvis and his son, Peter, make the Cheddar at their Lye Cross Farm that brings all the kick to this flavor.
-Three generations of the Alvis family have been in the cheesemaking business for the last 400 years.
+John Alvis and his son, Peter, make the Cheddar that brings all the kick to this flavor at their Lye Cross Farm.
+Three generations of the Alvis family have been in the cheesemaking business, but the family has been farming the land for the last 400 years.

 Wissington Spicy Tomato.Thank Ian Simmonds' Norfolk tomatoes for this flavor.
 Oh, and black pepper, coriander, cayenne, cumin, and clove.